NovySan/unl-digifab/projects/project3.md

 - Inflatables
 - ETC...

-You will also meed to use your Arduino (or other) and some combination of sensors (photoresistor, rangefinder, potentiometer, etc.) and actuators (lights, buzzer, servo, etc.)
+You will also need to use your Arduino (or other) and some combination of sensors (photoresistor, rangefinder, potentiometer, etc.) and actuators (lights, buzzer, servo, etc.)

 Your project needs to have some meaningful behavior, whether preprogrammed, or in response to sensor/user input or interaction.

-We will critique these projects the last week of class on 12/04 and 12/06.
+We will critique these projects the last week of class on 12/02 and 12/04.

 We will present all your work at Open Studios.